 - SP 800-66 — Referenced by the Department of Health and Human Services for HIPAA compliance, SP 800-66 contains guidance on conducting risk assessments.
 Risks are ranked by both impact severity and likelihood to determine which an organization should prioritize (low, medium, and high risk).
 Use your data classifications to conduct periodic risk assessments that help shape your broader information security program.

-- SP 800-171 and SP 800-172 – Derived from and largely mappable to SP 800-53, these two documents specifically apply to the protection of CUI for national security.
-Levels 2 and 3 of the CMMC are primarily based on them.
+- SP 800-171 and SP 800-172 — Derived from and largely mappable to SP 800-53, these two documents specifically apply to the protection of CUI for national security.
+Levels 2 and 3 of the CMMC are primarily based on these special publications.

 At a high level, data classification is a straightforward discipline.
-Most best practices revolve around implementing, maintaining, and leveraging those classifications for easier ongoing management.
+Best practices revolve around implementing, maintaining, and leveraging those classifications for easier ongoing organizational data management.

 Your partners and customers want to interact with entities they can trust.
-At DataGrail, we believe robust and transparent data protection practices are the foundation of that trust and rely on thorough classification.
-That’s why we’ve built a data privacy platform that helps streamline adherence to data privacy regulations and facilitates better business.
+At DataGrail, we believe robust and transparent data protection practices are foundational for trust and rely on thorough classification.
+That’s why we’ve built a data privacy platform that streamlines adherence to data privacy regulations, builds trust, and outsmarts business risk.

 Reach out today to learn more about how we can help streamline your data privacy compliance!